Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

 • Fridge: Store leftovers in an airtight container for up to 4 days.

 • Freezer: Freeze cooled slices in freezer-safe containers for up to 2 months.
-Thaw overnight in the fridge and reheat in the oven.

 Chicken Pot Pie Casserole set 2 – 5